HeavyMedl/lists/README.md

 <a name='or'/>
 ###or ([boolean]) -> boolean
 ------
-**Description**: Boolean obtained by the disjunction of an Array of booleans.
+**Description**: Boolean returned by the disjunction of an Array of booleans.
 True if at least one boolean is true.
 False if all booleans are false.

 **Signature Definition**: Give arg 1 an Array of booleans.
 Get a boolean.